Vista da Podere Santa Pia sulla valle dell'Ombrone e l'Isola Montecristo

 Further amenities: wi-fi, dishwasher, laundry machine, gas cooker with oven, fridge with freezer compartment, coffee machine, toaster, private parking lot, barbecue, outdoor furniture, open air shower in the garden...

 There is also a piano in the living room.
-Wi.Fi connection inside Santa Pia and on the main terrace.
+Wi.Fi connection inside Santa Pia and on the main terraces.

 The apartment, attached to the house, has a spacious kitchen and living room with mezzanine sleeping area for two persons.
-The terrace offers views on the front garden and the rolling hills around Cinigiano.
+The private terraces offer views of the north garden and the rolling hills around Cinigiano.

 Podere Santa Pia is situated in one of the most unspoiled areas of the Maremma Toscana: nestled between Montalcino and Scansano, Podere Santa Pia is surrounded by the "DOC Montecucco" vineyards, olive groves wood and green hills and the silence is broken only by the sounds of nature.